davidtchiu/davidtchiu.github.io/teaching/cs498/syllabus.md

 2. Feasibility Analysis
 3. Initial Design Document
 4. Project Management Plan and Timeline
-5. Presentation to Faculty
+5. Presentation to Faculty (see below)
 6. Engagement in the Math/CS Seminars:
     - 2 x attendance
-    - 1 presentation (defense)
+    - 1 defense presentation to faculty and peers

 ### Tentative Calendar
 #### Weeks 1-3: Group Selection, Project Topic Selection, and Problem Statement